David C. Stark: Biography

 During much of the 1990s, Stark continued his field research on organizations and social change in European (formerly) socialist states during their economic liberalization and transition to market democracies.
 Much of this work was conducted with political scientist Laszlo Bruszt, including a jointly-authored book, Postsocialist Pathways: Transforming Politics and Property in East Central Europe, published in 1998.

 In 1997, Stark was appointed Arthur Lehman Professor of Sociology at Columbia University.
 In 2000, he and anthropologist Monique Girard established Columbia University's Center on Organizational Innovation (COI).

 Stark has been a visiting fellow at numerous institutions, including at the Berlin Institute for Advanced Study, Sciences Po in Paris, the Institute for Advanced Study at Zhejiang University in China, Copenhagen Business School, the Netherlands Institute for Advanced Study, the Russell Sage Foundation in New York City, the Center for Advanced Study in the Behavioral Sciences in Palo Alto, the Institute for Advanced Study/Collegium Budapest, the Ecole des Hautes Etudes en Sciences Sociales in Paris, the Social Science Research Center Berlin (WZB), and the Institute for Human Sciences in Vienna.
-He has held professorships at Bielefeld University, the Max Planck Institute, the University of Warwick, the London School of Economics, École normale superieure Paris-Saclay (formerly ENS Cachan), Cornell University, and the University of Cantebury.
+He has held professorships at Bielefeld University, the Max Planck Institute, the University of Warwick, the London School of Economics, École normale superieure Paris-Saclay (formerly ENS Cachan), Cornell University, and the University of Canterbury.
 Stark's scholarship has received many awards and honors, including the Roger V. Gould Prize, the Viviana Zelizer Award, the Polányi Károly Prize, the W. Richard Scott Award, the Richard R. Nelson Prize, the Ashby Prize, fellowships from the Guggenheim Foundation and Russel Sage Foundation, and a Doctor Honoris Causa (Honorary Doctorate) from the École normale supérieure de Cachan.